GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Acknowledgements

 \section{Acknowledgements}

 NF acknowledges financial support from UNAM-DGAPA-PAPIIT through grant IN112525.
 BBK is supported by IBS under the project code IBS-R018-D3.
-M.G.D. acknowledges funding from the AAS Chretienne Fellowship and the MINIATURA2 grant.
+M.G.D. acknowledges the support of the JSPS Grant-in-Aid for Scientific Research (KAKENHI) (A), Grant Number JP25H00675.
 AG was supported by Universidad Nacional Autónoma de México Postdoctoral Program (POSDOC).